dym-sh/new-project/readme.md

 # new

->
+> fast initiation for new projects

-## flow
+## flow of creation
-1. appends header, preview, mirrors, and license to the readme
+1. appends header, preview, and cross-post links to the readme
 1. creates license if none present
-1. creates initial commit out of readme and license
+1. adds homepage, mirrors, license, etc.. to the [`meta.toml`](https://github.com/dym-sh/meta-toml)
-1. adds git-origins
+1. adds git-origins for code mirroring
-1. opens github and gitlab websites to create repos
+1. opens github and gitlab websites to create new repos
-1. opens directory in text editor
+1. opens created files in text `$EDITOR` (if it supports opening directories)

 ## install and use